Frequency Control And Timing Devices Market Size and Share

 |---|---|---|---|

-| 5G infrastructure build-out momentum | +1.8% | Global – APAC and North America | Medium term (2-4 years) |
+| 5G Infrastructure Build-Out Momentum | +1.2% | Global, APAC and North America lead | Medium term (2-4 years) |

-| Electrification and ADAS in automotive | +1.5% | Global – Europe and China | Long term (≥ 4 years) |
+| Electrification and ADAS Penetration | +1.1% | Europe, North America, China | Medium term (2-4 years) |

-| Cloud and AI hyperscale workloads | +1.2% | North America, Europe, APAC | Short term (≤ 2 years) |
+| Cloud and AI Workloads in Hyperscale Centers | +0.9% | North America and APAC, spill-over to Europe | Short term (≤2 years) |

-| Satellite mega-constellations | +0.7% | North America and Europe | Long term (≥ 4 years) |
+| Satellite Mega-Constellations | +0.6% | North America and Europe launch operators | Long term (≥4 years) |

-| Chip-scale atomic clock breakthroughs | +0.6% | North America and Europe | Long term (≥ 4 years) |
+| Chip-Scale Atomic Clock Breakthroughs | +0.5% | North America and Europe defense and aerospace users | Long term (≥4 years) |

 | Source: Mordor Intelligence | |||

-5G Infrastructure Build-out Momentum
+5G Infrastructure Build-Out Momentum

-Electrification and ADAS Penetration in Automotive Industry
+Electrification and ADAS Penetration in the Automotive Industry

 Cloud and AI Workloads Fuelling Hyperscale Data Centers